paulchernoch/feel/src/execution/engine-design.md

   branch(f/g/c)                              L is a list, test if I is a number

-  label(f)                                   L is a list and I is a number: index                                      Perform a list index operation. goto(d)
+  label(f)                                   L is a list and I is a number: number(1)
+  -                                          Subtract one to go from one-based to zero-based index                                      Perform a zero-based list index operation. goto(d)

   label(g)                                   L is a list and I is not a number: